ecker-lab/mmo_frequency_response_prediction/Readme.md

 the --wildcard arg specifies the number of samples.
 The --encoding arg specifies whether the input parameters are encoded with a sinosoidal embedding function.
 To use the scalar parameters, choose --encoding none.
 To select the model architecture change the --config .yaml file arg. --device specifies whether to use cuda or cpu for training.

+## Paper plots

+The scripts to reproduce the plots of the paper can be found in "acousticnn/mmo/paper_plots".
+This folder contains the checkpoints of the trained networks as well as jupyter notebooks to create the plots